Central African Republic

-Most of the Central African Republic consists of Sudano-Guinean savannas, but the country also includes a Sahelo-Sudanian zone in the north and an equatorial forest zone in the south.
+The Central African Republic mainly consists of Sudano-Guinean savanna, but the country also includes a Sahelo-Sudanian zone in the north and an equatorial forest zone in the south.
 Two-thirds of the country is within the Ubangi River basin (which flows into the Congo), while the remaining third lies in the basin of the Chari, which flows into Lake Chad.

-What is today the Central African Republic has been inhabited for at least since 8,000 BCE.
-The country's borders were established by France, which ruled the country as a colony starting in the late 19th century.
-After gaining independence from France in 1960, the Central African Republic was ruled by a series of autocratic leaders, including an abortive attempt at a monarchy.
+What is today the Central African Republic has been inhabited since at least 8000 BCE.
+The country's borders were established by France, which began annexing portions to the French Congo in the late 19th century and in 1903 established the separate colony of Ubangi-Shari, part of French Equatorial Africa.
+After gaining independence from France in 1960, the Central African Republic was ruled by a series of autocratic leaders, including under Jean-Bedel Bokassa who changed the country's name to the Central African Empire and ruled as a monarch from 1976 to 1979.

-By the 1990s, calls for democracy led to the first multi-party democratic elections in 1993.
-Ange-Félix Patassé became president, but was later removed by General François Bozizé in the 2003 coup.
 The Central African Republic Bush War began in 2004 and, despite a peace treaty in 2007 and another in 2011, civil war resumed in 2012.
-The civil war perpetuated the country's poor human rights record: it was characterized by widespread and increasing abuses by various participating armed groups, such as arbitrary imprisonment, torture, and restrictions on freedom of the press and freedom of movement.
+The civil war perpetuated the country's poor human rights record: it was characterized by widespread and increasing abuses by various participating armed groups.